-Health and medical insurance cover is of the utmost importance – whether you require cover for chronic conditions or the peace of mind of cover in case of emergencies and illnesses requiring hospitalization.
+Health and medical insurance cover is of the utmost importance.
+That’s no matter whether you require cover for chronic conditions or cover in case of emergencies and illnesses requiring hospitalisation.

 Life insurance and medical insurance ensure that you and your family have cover when needed.
 Life insurance actually pays out a lump sum in the event of your death, making sure that your loved ones are provided for.

 So what is medical insurance?
-Medical insurance is generally paid out by medical schemes according to the National Health Recommended Price List – a nationally formulated price list for all in and out-of-hospital medical services.
+Medical schemes pay out medical expenses according to the National Health Recommended Price List.
+That is a national price list for all in and out-of-hospital medical services.

 Only a few schemes allow for pay outs based on the South African Medical Association – according to which most healthcare professionals charge.

-Health medical insurance policies, on the other hand, pay out a set rate for every day a person spends in hospital.
-What a person uses the reimbursement for is up to them – be it for the cost of medical treatment or any day-to-day expenses that are not covered.
-A health insurance policy does not offer the same type of cover as medical insurance does.
+Significantly, health medical insurance policies pay out a set rate for every day a person spends in hospital.
+The member can use the money for medical treatment or any day-to-day expenses.
+A health insurance policy does not offer the same type of cover as medical aid does.

 Suiting peoples needs and finances

 Medical aid schemes offer a variety of plans to suite people’s need and pockets.
-One of the most common and straightforward plans is a hospital plan, typically aimed at young, healthy individuals who do not require day-to-day or chronic medical care but wish to be insured in the instance of hospitalization and medical emergencies.
+One of the most common and straightforward plans is a hospital plan.
+These are for young, healthy individuals who do not require day-to-day or chronic medical care but who want insurance for hospitalisation and medical emergencies.

 Hospital plans are usually the most affordable type of plan offered by schemes.

 Many schemes offer the flexibility of medical savings accounts to their members.
-This means that members are covered for in-hospitalization but can manage their out-of-hospital expenses such as doctor’s visits, eye care and dental care.
+This means that members have cover for in-hospitalization but can manage their out-of-hospital expenses such as doctor’s visits, eye care and dental care.

-Savings accounts are usually funded at the beginning of a year and should the funds deplete before the end of the year, members will be responsible for additional medical expenses incurred.
+Should the funds in savings account deplete before the end of the year, members will be responsible for additional medical expenses.
 Should there be remaining funds, those will be carried over to the next year.

 Ideal for elderly people